 P. aeruginosa is consistently recognized as among the most dangerous and difficult-to-treat pathogens associated with significant impacts on health, quality of life, and economic burden.
 Pseudomonas is particularly problematic for CF patients given that their compromised lung function leads to chronic infections.
 CF affects over 30,000 people in the U.S. (70,000 people worldwide) with approximately 1,000 new diagnoses per year.
 Outcomes for people with CF have improved significantly in recent years through early screening, the development and use of CFTR modulators, and other therapies.
 However, people with CF still suffer significant morbidity and mortality due to pulmonary infection with P. aeruginosa.
 Chronic P. aeruginosa infections occur in 55% of CF patients by age 25, and are strongly associated with worsening lung function, frequent pulmonary exacerbations, and increased mortality.
 In 2018, the median survival age was 47 years.
 Regular standard-of-care antibiotics treatments often fail to completely eradicate the pathogen, and the problem is further complicated by rising rates of antibiotic resistance due to a growing number of multidrug-resistant isolates emerging, particularly with long term use.
 Hence the need for more effective therapies, ideally with a different mechanism of action compared to traditional antibiotics, for the treatment of chronic P. aeruginosa infection.
 GlobalData projects that total antibiotic sales in the CF market will exceed $400 million in 2020.

-Hospital-acquired pneumonia (HAP) and ventilated-associated pneumonia (VAP) is one of the most common causes of death among all hospital‐acquired infections, with mortality rates ranging as high as 35‐50% driving considerable healthcare costs, and accounting for around 50% of all intensive care unit antibiotics.
+Hospital-acquired pneumonia and ventilated-associated pneumonia is one of the most common causes of death among all hospital‐acquired infections, with approximately 300,000 hospitalization each year in the U.S. due to Pseudomonas.
+Infection with Pseudomonas results in mortality rates ranging as high as 35‐50%, drives considerable healthcare costs, and accounts for around 50% of all intensive care unit antibiotics.